 After the election, factional bargaining over governmental posts and disagreements over Kurdish demands for substantial autonomy delayed formation of the government.
 During April and May, the factions formed a government that U.S. officials said was not sufficiently inclusive of Sunnis, even though it had a Sunni (Hajim al-Hassani) as Assembly speaker; a Sunni deputy president (Ghazi al-Yawar); a Sunni deputy prime minister (Abd al-Mutlak al-Jabburi); a Sunni Defense Minister (Sadoun Dulaymi); and five other Sunni ministers.
-Most major positions were dominated by Shiites and Kurds, such as PUK leader Jalal Talabani as president and Da'wa leader Ibrahim al-Jafari as Prime Minister; SCIRI's Adel Abd al-Mahdi was second deputy president.
-In provincial elections, the Kurds won about 60% of the seats in Tamim (Kirkuk) province (26 out of 41 seats), strengthening the Kurds' efforts to gain control of the province.
+Most major positions were dominated by Shiites and Kurds, such as PUK leader Jalal Talabani as president and Da'wa leader Ibrahim al-Jafari as Prime Minister.
+In provincial elections, the Kurds won about 60% of the seats in Tamim (Kirkuk) province (26 out of 41 seats), strengthening Kurdish efforts to control it.